 South Cornwall · PL23

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Polruan, that work is shaped by the place itself — Polruan sits opposite Fowey across the river, accessible by passenger ferry, with a tightly packed slate-cottage village clinging to the cliffs above the harbour, with a building stock that leans toward slate-hung cottages and fishermen's terraces.
+What works on a PL23 plot rarely works elsewhere — Polruan sits opposite Fowey across the river, accessible by passenger ferry, with a tightly packed slate-cottage village clinging to the cliffs above the harbour, with a building stock that leans toward Victorian villas above the village and fishermen's terraces.

 Local context